Dr. Colin Milligan

 I initially trained as a researcher in Genetics/Molecular Biology: my doctorate centered on developing a method for site selected mutagenesis using the I-factor retrotransposon and differential cloning of cDNAs expressed in the head (but not the eyes) of the fruit fly Drosophila melanogaster.
 I have worked in the area of learning and development since the summer of 1993 when I was first employed to prepare distance learning materials for University of Paisley courses being marketed in Hong Kong.
 During my career, I have undertaken a variety of roles in Further and Higher Education at various institutions in central Scotland, as well as working in the commercial sector and as a Partner in a small consultancy.
 These diverse roles have given me a broad range of experience in all aspects of learning and development, particularly where technology can support and enhance the learning process and empower the learner to take greater control of their learning.

-I returned to a predominantly research based role as a Research Fellow at the Caledonian Academy within Glasgow Caledonian University in 2007, becoming fully focused on research in 2011.
+I returned to a predominantly research based role as a Research Fellow at the Caledonian Academy within Glasgow Caledonian University in 2007.
 Working in learning and development has instilled in me the belief that research should both advance knowledge and inform practice.

 Some of my previous (often more development oriented) work has involved: